Chrysalis Phase System

 Core Value: Wellness

 Students on Stability Phase are making strong, positive progress in all aspects of their life.
 Girls are consistently demonstrating the ability to function in a healthy manner in the Chrysalis community and at home.
 Consistent use of healthy skills are evident.
 The Chrysalis Stability Phase is closely tied to the value of wellness.
 Wellness as a value at Chrysalis is described as striving for a healthy mind, body, and spirit.
-This is shown by ever-growing confidence and the commitment to exercise and nutrition.
+This is shown by ever-growing confidence and the commitment to one’s emotional and physical health.
 By this phase students have begun to emerge as leaders within the Chrysalis community.

-The ritual marking when a girl moves from Stability Phase to Preparation for Transition Phase is a special planting of a flower, herb or tree so that the student is able to leave something behind.
 Responsibilities in this phase include increased freedoms among their current privileges.
-It also includes additional responsibilities in transition, increased allowance, the ability to hold a volunteer or paid job, and increased time at home and independent involvement in the community.
+It also includes additional responsibilities, increased allowance, the ability to hold a volunteer or paid job, and increased time at home and independent involvement in the community.

 6. Preparation for Transition Phase